 The Defiant introduced a new concept to fighter aircraft in that it carried no forward firing guns.
 All offensive firepower was provided by a power-operated turret aft of the pilot.
 264 Squadron, who received the Defiant in December 1939, first took them into action on May 12 1940.
 By the 31st of the month they had shot down 65 enemy aircraft as the German pilots failed to realise just how effective the turret was.
 However, this glory was short-lived for, when they realised that the guns could not be bought to bear downwards, the enemy came up under the aircraft and shot into the belly.
 With the losses increasing alarmingly, it was decided to withdraw the Defiant from day operations and to use it in the night-fighter role.

-The move of the aircraft to MAPSL at Rochester on (date) for restoration is another indication of just how high esteem the RAF Museum hold for the work carried out on previous museum aircraft.
-The aircraft was eventually returned to the RAF Museum at Hendon in (date) but has since been moved to Cosford.
+The aircraft was transported to MAPSL in April 2009 for restoration.
+It was another indication of the high esteem held by the RAF Museum for the work carried out on previous museum aircraft.
+The aircraft was eventually returned to the RAF Museum at Hendon in January 2013 but has since been moved to Cosford.